 I’d love to hear more about your experiences with email marketing as an advanced marketer, and whether the tips detailed above have helped to achieve better results for the businesses you represent.

-Author Bio: Richard Barker is the Founder of the Manchester based web design & SEO agency Harrison Mann.
-His team delivers a range of services to a multitude of organisations.
+Author Bio: Richard Barker is the Founder of the Manchester-based web design & SEO agency Harrison Mann.
+His team delivers a range of services to a multitude of organizations.
 Richard is a specialist in content marketing, SEO, WordPress and Shopify web design and social media marketing.